 Q: If I leave my UG degree open beyond the 12th quarter, can I maintain my guaranteed housing like other undergraduates who need more time because of the pandemic?

-Q: If I am not graduating after 4 years of housing and need to be on campus over the summer, where should I apply to live?
+Q: If I am a senior in UG housing, not graduating after 4 years of housing, and need to be on campus over the summer, should I apply to live in UG or GR housing for summer?

 A: Remember the academic year is September-September.
 If you just completed your 12th full-time quarter, then you would apply for undergraduate housing for the subsequent summer and graduate housing for the following autumn (if applicable).